 For us, the Sundome tent checks all the boxes.
 It’s inexpensive and has a simple two-pole dome configuration that even first-time campers can quickly figure out.

 For taller people, making sure the tent is large enough that you don’t need to spend all your time inside it crouched down is important.
-The larger size the tent, the taller it usually is, and most 6-person tents for camping have a peak height that’s at least 6 feet.
+The larger size the tent, the taller it usually is, and most tents for 6 people have a peak height that’s at least 6 feet.

 However, when you’re taller than this, the best tent types are usually cabin-style, with near-vertical walls.
 They’re often the most comfortable, especially for longer camping trips.
 Who wants to spend a week or more crouching every time they’re inside the tent?